 Do you have a gamer in your home?
 Perhaps that gamer is you?
 And perhaps you’ve been looking for some ideas on how to put together the dream gaming setup.
-Well, you’ve come to the right place, because I’ve scoured the net for you and have found 35 modern gaming room ideas that achieve a pleasing fusion of technology and style.
+Well, you’ve come to the right place.
+I’ve scoured the net for you and have found 25 modern gaming room ideas that achieve a pleasing fusion of technology and style.

-Although many gaming rooms appear to be a sea of neon (which my teenager tells me is actually just what gamers like) and therefore may not ‘fit’ with your home’s overall decorating style, it is possible to set up a gaming space that isn’t a complete eyesore.
-Especially important if you don’t have a dedicated gaming room, a place to keep all that shiny plastic hidden away in a man cave or your teen’s bedroom, where you can simply close the door on all the fluoro!
+Many gaming rooms appear to be a sea of neon, which my teenager tells me is actually just what gamers like.
+But the gaming space therefore may not ‘fit’ with your home’s overall decorating style.
+However, t is possible to set up a gaming space that isn’t a complete eyesore.
+This is especially important if you don’t have a dedicated gaming room.
+Or if you can’t keep all that shiny plastic hidden away in a man cave or your teen’s bedroom, and simplyclose the door on all the fluoro!
 If your gaming setup is going to be part of your living room, you will want it to be inviting and attractive for all users, not just the resident gamers.

 2. Give it a white backdrop

 The majority of gaming tech is still black these days, though gaming PCs do often come with glass walls that let you watch it all fire up in RGB when in use.
-Given the mix of black and neon that’s so prevalent in gaming setups, whitewashing the rest of your gaming room or bedroom is a good way to make everything pop while also keeping things feeling spacious and clean.
+A mix of black and neon that’s so prevalent in gaming setups.
+So whitewashing the rest of your gaming room or bedroom is a good way to make everything pop while also keeping things feeling spacious and clean.

 Light features are common to many gaming rooms, and to truly show off the lighting, keeping the rest of the room fairly neutral works well.
-Here’s a greyscale bedroom with sleek lighting effects that give a futuristic vibe.
+Sleek lighting effects are great for giving a futuristic vibe.

 For a more mature gamer, a simple monochrome setup with a beanchair and ottoman looks nice and chill.
-Here, the chair and ottoman both have storage pockets which is extra handy.
-A simple entertainment unit suffices to hold the tech while an array of interior plants refreshes the space and stops things feeling too clinical.
+A simple entertainment unit can suffice to hold the tech.
+Then just add an array of interior plants to refresh the space and stops things feeling too clinical.

 Many gaming rooms double as a place to display collectibles so having plenty of storage built into the space is important.
 There’s also lots of room for all the physical paraphernalia of gaming—games, extra controllers and consoles, and so on.
 Adding downlights in custom shelving is both useful and helps highlight favourite collectibles.